D7460N/D7460N.dev/ADD.md

 <details>
  <p></p>
-<summary id="squishy-layout"><h3>SQUISHY LAYOUT</h3></summary>
+<summary id="squishy"><h3>SQUISHY LAYOUT</h3></summary>

 The D7460N Template leverages an undocumented but valid **3 STEP** layout technique using just native HTML and CSS.
 This technique allows for dynamic functionality normally relegated to and implemented with expensive JavaScript tracking and poling.
-This technique maximizes layout flexibility, [RESPONSIVEness](#responsive-design), and sets the groundwork for [end-user customization options](#customization).
+This technique maximizes layout flexibility, [RESPONSIVEness](#responsive), and sets the groundwork for [end-user customization options](#custom).
 All while avoiding declaring, poling, or otherwise calculating heights and or widths throughout the GUI with slower JavaScript.

 <h4>STEP 1 : :</h4>